Welcome to the Oregon Fencing Alliance

 Our youth summer camp begins Aug.
 12, and our advanced camp kicks off Aug.
 18. Join us!
 Info at email@example.com

 Huge day for Max Parson-Scherban, with a gold-medal win at the Oregon State Games, and A rating.
 Great job!

 OFA is pleased to announce that it has hired Ian Farr, who has a strong coaching background from the club to the co… https://t.co/07N4GThamH

 Led by U.S. Olympic Sabre Fencing Coach Ed Korfanty—himself a three time world champion—Oregon Fencing Alliance emphasizes proper foundation and technique so that recreational fencers can achieve their dreams and competitive fencers can excel.

-OFA is proud to thank the generous sponsors who have helped our athletes to pursue their dreams.
+OFA is proud to thank the generous supporters who have helped our athletes pursue their dreams.